 Top Ten Tuesday is a weekly meme hosted by That Artsy Reader Girl.
-This week’s theme is: Books I Could Re-read Forever.
+This week’s theme is: Best Books I’ve Read In 2018 (So Far)

-What are some books you love to read over and over again?
+What are the best books you’ve read so far in 2018?
 Any recommendations for me?

 Let me know in the comments!